simonadomnisoru/trivia/README.md

 # Trivia

-A Trivia game with 10 question, true or false develop with react native
+A Trivia game with 10 question from [Open Trivia Database](https://opentdb.com/), develop with react native

 ## Run in local enviroment
    - npm install